499602D2/tg-launchbot/readme.md

 - [ ] Add commands
 	- [x] /settings
 		- [x] Remove the Subscription settings -menu: add a direct button to notification time settings?
+		- [ ] Add a warning to launch preferences if user has zero notification times enabled
 	- [x] /next
-		- [ ] Edge-case: preserve behavior of only showing subscribed launches?
+		- [x] Edge-case: preserve behavior of only showing subscribed launches?
 			- [ ] Allow to be configured in settings...?
 (Pretty easy to do)
 				- [ ] "Command settings"?
 Under "Other settings"?
 		- [ ] Reuse information
-		- [ ] Re-add "you will be notified of this launch"?
+		- [x] Re-add "you will be notified of this launch"
 	- [x] /schedule
 	- [x] /stats
 	- [x] /feedback + response script